akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "You have thoughts, Matilda."

 "I have questions, Henry.
-There's a difference."
+There’s a difference."

 "Ask them."

 She considered her words.
 "The girl is… unexpected."

 Henry grinned.
-"That's the point."
+"That’s the point."

 “Is it?”
 She let the question hang.
 “My lord, what of the barons?
 A Saxon thegn’s daughter—no alliance, no dowry, no lands to speak of.
 They will say you have slighted your son.”